Cael Sanderson: Iowa State

 Sanderson began his wrestling coaching career with the season ending in 2004 as a special assistant at Iowa State.
 After short stints in associate head coaching positions, he became the head coach for the season ending in 2007.
 In three seasons, Sanderson led Iowa State to three Big 12 conference championships and NCAA Division I finishes of second, fifth, and third overall.
 He also coached his wrestlers to two individual NCAA Division I national titles.

 Penn State

 Before the 2009 season ended, Sanderson became the head coach of Penn State's wrestling team.
-Sanderson's Penn State teams have won twelve NCAA Division I team titles.
+Sanderson's Penn State teams have won thirteen NCAA Division I team titles.
 During that time, he also coached his wrestlers to 40 individual NCAA Division I titles.

-At the 2024 NCAA Wrestling Championships, Sanderson's Nittany Lions set an NCAA wrestling record of 172.5 points and broke that record during the 2025 NCAA Wrestling Championships with 177 points.
+At the 2024 NCAA Wrestling Championships, Sanderson's Nittany Lions set an NCAA wrestling record of 172.5 points, broke that record during the 2025 NCAA Wrestling Championships with 177 points, and broke that record during the 2026 NCAA Wrestling Championships with 181.5 points.